Eboreg/de-googling/README.md

 I love lists; nay, I _need_ lists.
 For all kinds of lists and short notes, I have been using Google Keep.
 I tried out a bunch of open source alternatives, but the one I landed on is [Carnet](https://www.getcarnet.app/).
 It looks like a more beautiful Keep and has all the features I want.
 Also, I can sync it with the Nextcloud I already installed, as well as import my old Keep items (via Google Takeout again) using [their Nextcloud web app](https://apps.nextcloud.com/apps/carnet).
 The only major downside is that after clearing and restoring the _Data_ partition, which I do when [updating the OS](#updating-the-os), it tends to throw all my notes in the trash and behaving as a new install, forcing me to manually recover my old notes!
 But this is a nuisance at most.

+**Update 2023-08-06:** I wasn't really satisfied with Carnet, so I set about creating my own note/checklist app, called Retain.
+It is open source, can sync its data via Nextcloud, SFTP, or Dropbox, and is available [here](https://github.com/Eboreg/Retain).
+Please note that it's in beta.

 ## Drive & Photos

 The downside of Nextcloud is of course that you have to host your files yourself, or rely on there existing a Nextcloud integration with your cloud storage provider of choice (and the supply of such integrations honestly leaves a lot to be desired).
 So, as I neither want to invest in a NAS (plus the fact that backups should really be hosted off-site), nor want to settle for Dropbox or Onedrive, I decided to outsource the "file storage" part of my cloud solution to [Mega](https://mega.io/), who offer end-to-end encryption as well as native Linux (including Raspbian!) clients.